dddrrreee/cs140e-25win/labs/cs240lx.md

 If you liked 140e, consider taking cs240lx next quarter.
   - it's fun.
   - it's Joe's last quarter before graduation.
-  - we currently have a record number enrolled
+  - we currently have a record number enrolled so by the birthday paradox / pigeon hole principle, your fav people will be there.

 Same rough format:
   - still 2 days a week.